neo321654/app/MODIFICATION_IMPLEMENTATION.md

 *   [ ] Run `dart_format` to make sure that the formatting is correct.
 *   [ ] Re-read the `MODIFICATION_IMPLEMENTATION.md` file to see what, if anything, has changed in the implementation plan, and if it has changed, take care of anything the changes imply.
 *   [ ] Update the `MODIFICATION_IMPLEMENTATION.md` file with the current state, including any learnings, surprises, or deviations in the Journal section.
 Check off any checkboxes of items that have been completed.
-*   [ ] Use `git diff` to verify the changes that have been made, and create a suitable commit message for any changes, following any guidelines you have about commit messages.
+*   [ ] Use `git diff` to verify the changes that have been made, and.
 Be sure to properly escape dollar signs and backticks, and present the change message to the user for approval.
 *   [ ] Wait for approval.
 Don't commit the changes or move on to the next phase of implementation until the user approves the commit.
 *   [ ] After commiting the change, if an app is running, use the `hot_reload` tool to reload it.